-We will be running interviews on the following dates:
+We will be running interviews on various dates between December 2021 and February 2022.

 Due to COVID-19 restrictions, this year's interviews will be hosted remotely, via the Zoom platform.
 The formal interview will last approximately 20 minutes in a Structured Interview Format, with two assessors.